-Senior Project Managers often face the burden of managing multiple projects, across a number of different locations, quite often in different countries.
+Senior Project Managers often face the burden of managing multiple projects in multiple locations, quite often in different time zones.

 However with the correct tools and processes in place this may not be as difficult as it may first appear.
 There are a number of important attributes to managing a project which can be even more of a challenge when a number of locations are in question.
 We examine a number of the key areas: